Victoria Cravens, LMHC, MCPC

 Step 2: Make a Plan

-YOU decide the best approach:
+We will decide the best approach:

 "If nothing changes...nothing changes"